stoyankanev/gcp-intro-dm-demo/README.md

 There are a lot of [Terraform examples provided by Google](https://github.com/GoogleCloudPlatform/terraform-google-examples) - you should use these examples as a starting point for your own GCP Terraform IaC, I did too.

-BTW.
-I just later realized that the repo name **gcp-intro-dp-demo** was a bit poor.
-I was thinking of Deployment manager => deployment => dp when thinking of the acronym.
-A better and more used acronym would have been dm, of course.
-Sorry about that, but I'm not going to change it now.

 # Generating the SSH Key